 Tetley's Challenge Cup Final

 This dramatic annual encounter sees Europe's best rugby players battling it out for championship status.
-It is one of the most prestigious fixtures in British sport, combining adrenalin-fuelled excitement with sporting pageantry.
+It is one of the most prestigious fixtures in British sport, combining adrenaline-fuelled excitement with sporting pageantry.

 The Challenge Cup Final is the climax of a historic knockout championship, featuring Rugby League teams from across Europe, which dates back to 1896.
 It encompasses amateur, semi-professional and full-time Super League professionals, though the lower ranked teams rarely make it to the later stages of the seven-round knockout competition.